 Table 2-2.
-Primary Link HDCP Port (fC device address 0x74)
+Primary Link HDCP Port (I2C device address 0x74)

 Offset (hex) Name Size (Bytes) Rd/Wr Function 0x00 Bksv 5 Rd HDCP Receiver KSV.
 See primary link comments.
 This value may match the value of Bksv for the primary link.
-0x05 Rsvd 3 Rd All bytes read as 0x00 0x08 Ri' 2 Rd Link verification response.
+0x05 Rsvd 3 Rd All bytes read as 0x00 Link verification response.
 See primary link comments.
-This value will usually differ from the value of $Ri'$ for the primary link.
-0x0A Rsvd 6 Rd All bytes read as 0x00 0x10 Aksv 5 Wr HDCP Transmitter KSV.
+This value will 0x08 Ri' 2 Rd Link verification response.
 See primary link comments.
+This value will usually differ from the value of Ri' for the primary link.
+Enhanced Link Verification Response.
+See primary link comments.
+This 0x0A Pj' 1 Rd Enhanced Link Verification Response.
+See primary link comments.
+This value will usually differ from the value of Ri ['] for the primary link.
+All bytes read as 0x00 0x0B Rsvd 5 Rd All bytes read as 0x00 0x10 Aksv 5 Wr HDCP Transmitter KSV.
+See primary link comments.
 This value may be programmed to the same value of Aksv for the primary link.
-0x15 Rsvd 3 Rd All bytes read as 0x00 0x18 An 8 Wr Session random number.
+0x15 Ainfo 1 Wr Bits 7-2: Reserved zeros.
+Bit 1: ENABLE_1.1_FEATURES.
+This bit enables the Advance Cipher option.
+If in DVI mode, it also enables the Enhanced Encryption Status Signaling (EESS) (in HDMI mode, EESS is enabled regardless of this bit setting).
+This bit resets to default zero when the HDCP Receiver becomes attached or active, or is reset, or the last byte of Aksv is written.
+A write to the last byte of Aksv copies the port value and causes it to take effect, and then resets the port value to the default value of zero.
+Thus the options must be explicitly enabled prior to each authentication.
+0x16 Rsvd 2 Rd All bytes read as 0x00 0x18 An 8 Wr Session random number.
 See primary link comments.
-This value must differ from the programmed value of $An$ for the primary link.
-0x20 Rsvd 160 Rd All bytes read as 0x00 0xC0 dbg 64 Rd/Wr Implementation-specific debug registers.
+This value must differ from the programmed value of An for the primary link.
+0x20 Undef 160 Rd These bytes may assume any values as an artifact of implementation, but must not be used by implementations.
+Confidential values must not be exposed through these registers.
+0xC0 dbg 64 Rd/Wr Implementation-specific debug registers.
 Confidential values must not be exposed through these registers.